mr-bt/manager.README/README.md

 Use words people understand; avoid using acronyms and [weasle words](https://en.wikipedia.org/wiki/Weasel_word); be concise and straight to the point; be specific with the language you use.

-Some examples of words that one should work hard to avoid using: "may", "might", "could", "can", "can be", "virtually", "up to", "as much as", "help", "like", "believe", "possibly", "endeavours", "aims to", "try", "some", "many", "most",  "almost all", "often", "I think", "I reckon", "probably" and similar qualifiers that create enough wiggle room for interpretation.
+Some examples of words that one should work hard to avoid using: "may", "might", "could", "can", "can be", "virtually", "up to ", "as much as", "help", "like", "believe", "possibly", "endeavours", "aims to", "try", "some", "many", "most", "almost all", "often", "I think", "I reckon", "probably" and similar qualifiers that create enough wiggle room for interpretation.

 NOTE: these examples don't apply to this document because it's supposed to reference how to work with me.